 I am an introvert and often find it difficult to talk with strangers.
 If I rehearse what I will say to get started in my mind ahead of time, it helps a lot.
 As I walk up to the store, or sit down in the restaurant, in my mind, I run through the question I am going to ask the clerk or person next to me in the cue.

-By preparing in your mind (this only takes a minute), you are much more likely to actually begin the conversation.
+By preparing in your mind (this only takes a minute), you are much more likely to begin the conversation.

 Maybe you are going to ask them if they know the story of Jesus’ birth.
 Practice ahead of time.
 Tell it to your neighbor or family member to prepare yourself.
 You will find it comes out of your mouth more naturally when you’ve practiced saying it at least once beforehand.